Time Since Death: Vitreous, Gastric and Instrumental Methods

 Final TSD statement: express as a range, with stated assumptions for each method used.
 Where methods converge on overlapping intervals, the overlap can be reported as the most defensible combined window.
 Where methods conflict (for example, vitreous K+ suggests 48 hours but insects suggest only 12 hours of oviposition), investigate for confounders (renal failure, refrigeration, submersion, insect exclusion) before reporting.

-In court, the pathologist's role is to explain the methodology, state its assumptions, state its uncertainty, and give the most informative range compatible with those limits.
-The alternative, a false precision that gets destroyed on cross-examination by a competent defence expert, serves neither the court nor the deceased.
+In court, the pathologist's role is to explain the methodology, state its assumptions and uncertainty, and give the most informative range compatible with those limits.
+A false-precision statement that collapses under cross-examination serves neither the court nor the deceased.

 Using the Madea-Henssge regression formula (Corrected K+ = 5.88 + 0.171 x PMI in hours), a vitreous potassium concentration of 14.04 mmol/L is measured.
 The estimated post-mortem interval is: